Tanosimboangy/Photography-landing-page/README.md

   -  First of all, After having set all of the necessary files, such as index.html, index.scss, I installed sass and run it so that it compiles the scss styles into css and the browser won't have difficulty to render it.

   - Secondly, I tried to style all of the elements and set up the javascript code for the slider images.
 I had a great deal of difficulty to tackle with this part.

+  - Interestingly, I had a chance to apply some of javascript funtionalities in this project which about image slider.

 #   **In a few sentences, explain the structure of my project:**